wilsonmar/oss-perf/ga_metrics.md

   have impact on the load on **registration** functionality which involves much database updates.

 * **Sessions (count)**
+  are the periods of time a user is active on a site (default 30 minutes).

 * **Avg.
 Session duration**
   may be good or bad depending on whether tha app aims to keep users around (to view more ads)